In this article about travel & tourism videos, you will learn:

 Higher Click-Through Rates & ROI

 Click-through rates (CTR) are the percentage of impressions that resulted in a click.
 This metric tells you how relevant your video (or in this case, your video ad) is to the audience.
 If an ad had 1,000 impressions and one click, that is a CTR of 0.1%.
-The goal in an ad campaign like this is to get qualified users to come to your website and perform the desired action (ie. buy, fill out a contact form).
+The goal of an ad campaign like this is to get qualified users to come to your website and perform the desired action (ie. buy, fill out a contact form).

 Our data shows an increased click-through rate (CTR) between video ads vs single-image ads, with the average single-image ad CTR at 1.0% while the average video ad CTR is 2.3% when comparing 4 of our tourism clients.